 Tip two relates to tip one.
 When you’re waiting for what seems like days, you can lose focus.

 Your reel screams, you rush over and grab your rod and strike like your life depends on it.
 Of course, you rip the bait and hook clean out of its mouth.

 To be honest, I can’t tell you how often I have heard this story.

-Keep focus, watch your rod tip while your reading War and Peace, and when you get that huge hit, let it take the bait.
+Keep focus, watch your rod tip while reading your favourite fishing magazine , and when you get that huge hit, let it take the bait.
 Let it go until you feel real pressure, then strike.

 Tip.
 A Baitrunner spin reel can be the perfect selection for this style of fishing.
 It can really help you avoid the ever-so-common scenario mentioned in tip two.

 Just be aware, Baitrunner is a Shimano technology trademark.
 Other reels with the same feature/technology go under different names.